 Most people enjoy springtime cleaning, but in our house December is the perfect time to clean out the playroom and practice some giving.
-Yesterday was the big day to go through every nook and cranny to weed out the old toys and bring in the new ones for this holiday season.
+We love going through every nook and cranny to weed out the old toys and bring in the new ones for this holiday season.

 As my children and I collected piles of items to recycle, throw away, and donate, the most important discovery was how quickly all that stuff became irrelevant and unimportant to them.
 It was really quite sad how so many of the birthday and holiday gifts they received over the last couple of years could so quickly be put into one of those piles.